A Beginner’s Guide to OWASP

 The OWASP Top 10 is arguably the most well-known publication by OWASP.
 It is a regularly updated document that outlines the ten most critical web application security risks.
 The list serves as a practical guide for developers, security testers, and practitioners to understand the common vulnerabilities and how to address them effectively.

-Furthermore, the OWASP Top 10 is widely adopted by organizations as a benchmark for evaluating the security posture of their web applications.
+Tthe OWASP Top 10 is widely adopted by organizations as a benchmark for evaluating the security posture of their web applications.
 It provides a common language and framework for discussing and addressing security vulnerabilities, enabling teams to prioritize their efforts and allocate resources effectively.

 OWASP Testing Guide

 By following the guidelines provided in the OWASP Testing Guide, organizations can conduct thorough and systematic security assessments of their web applications.
-This enables them to identify potential vulnerabilities and weaknesses, allowing for timely remediation and strengthening of their overall security posture.
+This enables them to identify potential vulnerabilities and weaknesses, allowing for timely remediation and strengthening their overall security posture.

 OWASP Code Review Guide